Back to School Sale: $100 OFF Sitewide Shop now

 Despite this intense desire for rapid hair growth, this desire only stops in the head region and nowhere else.

-In fact, not many people appreciate these growths in some specific areas of their bodies and you can easily tell why – these hairs become uncomfortable over time and look messy when unkempt.
+In fact, not many people appreciate these growths in some specific areas of their bodies, and you can easily tell why – these hairs become uncomfortable over time and look messy when unkempt.

-But, the question is this, does everyone have the luxury of time to always tend to remove these excess hairs?
+But the question is this, does everyone have the luxury of time to always tend to remove these excess hairs?
 Apparently, all you just want to do is to get it over and done with once and for all.

 But just before you get all excited, hold on a sec!

-We are no bearer of unpleasant news and we hate to break it to you that the electrolysis hair removal treatment, like all other hair removal methods, is not without its side effects .
+We are no bearer of unpleasant news and we hate to break it to you that the electrolysis hair removal treatment, like all other hair removal methods, is not without its side effects.

-So, in this article, we discuss what electrolysis hair removal treatment is all about, how it is been done, and discuss extensively the side effects of this treatment.
-Of course, we wouldn’t leave you hanging without handing you something to fall back on in case you have other treatment.
-To this effect, the article highlights 6 other hair removal methods as an alternative to the electrolysis hair removal treatment.
+In this article, we discuss electrolysis hair removal treatment, how it is done, and its extensive side effects.
+Of course, we wouldn’t leave you hanging without giving you something to fall back on in case you have other treatments.
+To this end, the article highlights 6 other hair removal methods as an alternative to electrolysis.

 Before launching into what electrolysis means, it would be great to inform you of the causes of these excessive or unwanted (as the case may be) hair growths.